The Menendez Murders: Abuse, Greed, and the American Justice System

 Erik’s testimony was equally emotional.
 He described what he called the “Dark Days,” episodes of sadistic abuse at the hands of his father.
 He recounted the final confrontation in the week before the killings, when he revealed the ongoing abuse to Lyle, and their subsequent confrontation with their mother, who, Erik claimed, admitted she had “always known” about the molestation.

-The prosecution’s rebuttal was led by Bozanich’s blistering cross-examinations.
+Bozanich’s blistering cross-examinations led the prosecution’s rebuttal.
 She relentlessly attacked the brothers’ credibility, forcing them to admit to their initial lies to the police and their elaborate attempts to create an alibi.
-She hammered them on their spending spree, delivering one of the trial’s most memorable lines when she asked Lyle, “So you thought that 18-karat gold Rolex would go nicely with your funeral suit, is that right?”.
+She hammered them on their spending spree, delivering one of the trial’s most memorable lines when she asked Lyle, “So you thought that 18-karat gold Rolex would go nicely with your funeral suit, is that right?”
 She portrayed their emotional displays on the stand as just another performance, designed to manipulate the jury.

 The Outcome: Deadlocked Juries and a Mistrial